 Priority for crisis assistance is given to households with elderly or disabled members, and those with young children.
 Crisis assistance may be issued if a client has the utility shut off or the client has a 1⁄4 tank or less of heating fuel.
-Clients must exhaust their primary heating benefit before receiving a crisis.
+Clients must have \$125 or less of their primary heating benefit remaining before requesting a crisis.